 In the production of ice cream, carrageenan can increase the formability and anti-melting property of ice cream and improve the stability of ice cream when the temperature fluctuates.

 - Carrageenan complexes with proteins to control the aggregation and coagulation of fats and oils, strengthen the dispersion of fats and oils, and control the interaction between fats and proteins, thus improving the stability of milk proteins when subjected to heat.

 - Improving foaming, forming fine and stable bubbles, thus improving expansion.

 - Helping to shape the product and prevent shrinkage.

-- Preventing ice crystals from increasing in size during manufacturing and storage, making ice cream finely organized, well structured, lubricated and palatable, and less likely to melt when placed.
+- Prevent ice crystals from increasing in size during manufacturing and storage, making ice cream finely organized, well structured, lubricated, and palatable, and less likely to melt when placed.

 The usual amount of carrageenan in ice cream is 0.01% to 0.03%.